nixworks/public/news/2009/08/1/README.md

 _Context: Venezuela_

 ### [ Chinese hackers target the website of the Melbourne International Film Festival for a second time as Uyghur leader Rebiya Kadeer is to visit the country. ](/news/2009/08/1/chinese-hackers-target-the-website-of-the-melbourne-international-film-festival-for-a-second-time-as-uyghur-leader-rebiya-kadeer-is-to-visi.md)
-_Context: China's, Melbourne International Film Festival, Rebiya Kadeer, Uyghur_
+_Context: Melbourne International Film Festival, People's Republic of China, Rebiya Kadeer, Uyghur_

 ### [ North Korea says a South Korean fishing boat it seized "illegally" entered its waters. ](/news/2009/08/1/north-korea-says-a-south-korean-fishing-boat-it-seized-illegally-entered-its-waters.md)
 _Context: North Korea, South Korea_